theomails/progressive/README.md

 can encapsulate one Swing `JComponent`.
 To support the rendering, the component defines its own render function which will update its `JComponent`.
 In addition to this, the component describes a list of child `PComponents`, if any, which should be rendered.
 Each component is defined by sub-classing the base component `PComponent`.

-Some design ideas that have been used:
+Some modern design ideas that have been used:
-- Lambdas as used to define the hook functions wherever possible so that the component definition is concise
+- Lambdas as used to define the hook functions wherever possible so that the user code can be concise
 - Immutable data structures are used for the `props` and `data` so that the old state can be retained and compared efficiently with the new state.
 - A light weight event bus is used, with custom data types for the events, and events being routed to the appropriate handler based on the handler method signature.